 The Swedish Riksantikvarieämbetet, RAÄ has a role in each working party, rather than organising one itself

-One of the central aims of ARCHES is to produce a core standard and guide for the creation, preparation and deposition of archaeological archives, bringing together the recommendations of existing standards and guidance documents and providing standards where none currently exist as well as guidance for their implementation.
+One of the central aims of ARCHES has been to produce a core standard and guide for the creation, preparation and deposition of archaeological archives, bringing together the recommendations of existing standards and guidance documents and providing standards where none currently exist as well as guidance for their implementation.
 The guidance addresses all areas of archaeological archives - finds, samples, environmental material, written, drawn and photographic records, and digital material - and all areas of the process from archaeological activity or intervention (whether invasive or non-invasive) to deposition.
 It is applicable to the compilation of new archives as well as to repositories and should, when possible, be regarded as a standard also to be applied retrospectively.
-The core standard and guide, which is currently under production, also draws from existing ideas, principles, guidelines and related documents currently informing the archiving process.
-Ideas have been excahanged in:

 - surveys conducted in early 2013 looking in detail at the best practice used in each country,